Free Government Money for Seniors

 Healthcare

 If you’re receiving Supplemental Security Income (SSI), Medicaid offers a wide range of benefits, such as outpatient and inpatient hospital services, laboratory tests, home health services, and more.
-It’s a joint state and federal program that helps make healthcare affordable for millions of low-income individuals.
+This joint state and federal program helps make healthcare affordable for millions of low-income individuals.

 Taxes